caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 ### 4.1 Train Model

 * After we obtain the training data (`data_urls.csv`), we need to train the model next.
+* We tried several models and the comparison among different models is shown in the table below.
+(The largest value of each index is in **bold**.)
 * The model we chose is the **Random Forest** (we also tried other models like SVM and logistic regression, but the result is not so good).
 * The source code of training the model is in [Part-2 Train_model.ipynb](Part-2/Part-2%20Train_model.ipynb).